dermesser/sstable/README.md

 * Writing a table, using `TableBuilder`.
 The entries have to be added in sorted order.
 The data doesn't have to be written to disk; any type implementing `Write` works.
-* Reading a table, using `TableReader`.
+* Reading a table, using `Table`.
 Again, the source is generic; any type implementing `Read + Seek` can be used.

 Note that the tables and some other structures are generic over the ordering of